apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

     </Properties>

     <ClassName>com.google.apigee.callout.jwtsigned.JwtVerifierCallout</ClassName>
-    <ResourceURL>java://apigee-callout-jwt-signed-1.0.18.jar</ResourceURL>
+    <ResourceURL>java://apigee-callout-jwt-signed-1.0.21.jar</ResourceURL>
   </JavaCallout>
 ```

-Regarding audience - the spec states that the audience is an array of
+Regarding audience - [the spec](https://tools.ietf.org/html/rfc7519) states that the audience is an array of
 strings.
 The parser class validates that the audience value you pass
 here (as a string) is present as one of the elements in that array.
 Currently there is no way to verify that the JWT is directed to more